Six Flags Great Adventure: Warner LeRoy era (1974–1977)

 In the early 1980s, the park's entrance was moved to a new central location, which is still in use today.
 It was designed with an outer mall called Liberty Court, and its Federal style architecture was influenced by the celebration of the United States Bicentennial.
 An inner mall called Avenue of States was adorned by fifty state flags in the central corridor.
 Six flags remain on Main Street today.
-The Enchanted Forest name on the park was changed to the complex's main name of Great Adventure.
+The name Enchanted Forest was changed to Great Adventure, by which name the park complex is still known today.
 The Strawberry Fair and Fun Fair names were discontinued and the attractions in these areas became part of the newly named Enchanted Forest section.
-More spin rides, "yummy yummy" food, shows, games and the Safari became a part of "the greatest day of your life."
+More spin rides, "yummy yummy" food, shows, games and the Safari became a part of "the greatest day of your life".
 The park became a major attraction with dozens of rides, shows, and several steel roller coasters.
-The Big Balloon, Happy Kid Ride, The Gondola, Pretty Monster, and Super Cat were the first attractions to be removed from the park before a new owner would make big changes.
+The Big Balloon, Happy Kid Ride, The Gondola, Pretty Monster, and Super Cat were the first attractions to be removed from the park before new ownership made big changes.

 Penn Central / Bally's / Westray Capital era (1977–1992)

-In 1977, construction began on a steel looping shuttle coaster called Lightnin' Loops (which was removed in 1992).
-Late that year, however, the park was purchased by Six Flags.
-This regional theme park company was owned then by Penn Central, which had large stakes in the Philadelphia and New York City regions.
-Six Flags added rides found in bigger theme parks such as the wooden coaster called Rolling Thunder in 1979, The Buccaneer (a swinging ship from Intamin), Roaring Rapids (now Congo Rapids, an Intamin River Rapids ride), Parachuter's Perch (now Parachute Training Center: Edwards AFB Jump Tower, an Intamin Parachute ride) and Freefall (later Stuntman's Freefall, an Intamin First Generation Freefall), all before the park's tenth anniversary.
+In 1977, construction began on a steel looping shuttle coaster called Lightnin' Loops, which was removed in 1992.
+In late 1977, however, the park was purchased by Six Flags, a regional theme park company then owned by Penn Central, which had large stakes in the Philadelphia and New York City regions.
+Six Flags added rides found in bigger theme parks such as the wooden coaster Rolling Thunder in 1979, The Buccaneer (a swinging ship from Intamin), Roaring Rapids (now Congo Rapids, an Intamin river rapids ride), Parachuter's Perch (now Parachute Training Center: Edwards AFB Jump Tower, an Intamin parachute ride) and Freefall (later Stuntman's Freefall, an Intamin first-generation freefall), all before the park's tenth anniversary.